Medical Negligence Solicitors in Bath

 We appreciate that not everyone has immediate access to the level of finance to hire a lawyer privately.
 Accordingly, legal aid only applies to a small number of birth injury claims.
 But that often means that expert legal representation is out of reach of most people’s budgets.

 However, we approach medical negligence claims differently.
 We believe everyone should have access to the support and guidance of a capable lawyer.
 Especially in successfully claiming compensation for medical negligence.
-With this support, the majority of claims we handle come under a no win no fee* agreement.
+With this support, the majority of claims we handle offer a no win no fee* agreement.

 No win, no fee agreements, also called conditional fee agreements, work in the following way: